TETRA-EPOC/benthic-video-toolbox/README.md

 # Benthic Video Toolbox
 This is a standalone GUI application for pre and post processing of benthic video annotations with biigle.
-It has been developped as part of the FUTURE-OBS research project which aims to find innovative observation methods for coastal socio-ecosystem and is based on videos taken with the towed benthic sled **Pagure** developped by Ifremer.
+It has been developped as part of the FUTURE-OBS research project which aims to find innovative observation methods for coastal socio-ecosystem and is based on videos taken with the towed benthic sled **Pagure**.
 However it can be used and extended for other acquisition systems.

 There are three main objectives to video annotations post-processing:
   1. Comprehensive biodiversity monitoring